ThomazFac/pythonFluent/README.md

 [read-the-docs]: https://read-the-docs.io

-A quick example of how a `pythonFluent` input script for setting up, running and saving an Ansys Fluent looks like and how easy it is to use consider a transonic airfoil at ```Ma = 0.8```:
+A quick example of how a `pythonFluent` input script is created including running and saving an Ansys Fluent simulation, consider a transonic airfoil case at ```Ma = 0.8```:

 ``` python
 #/usr/bin/python